M31glx/APD-fMRI/README.md

 For evaluation of information flow across the network and within each element (brain region), range of topological tests were conducted.

 ### Global topology tests
-These tests assess the overall organization and efficiency of the network, such as: Characteristic Path Length (CPL), Global Efficiency (GL), Mean Local Efficiency (MLE), Clustering Coefficient (CC), Modularity and Small-Worldness
+These tests assess the overall organization and efficiency of the network, such as: Characteristic Path Length (CPL), Global Efficiency (GL), Mean Local Efficiency (MLE), Clustering Coefficient (CC), Modularity and Small-Worldness.

+1. Small-worldness:
+A network property indicating a balance between local clustering (specialized processing within regions) and short path lengths (efficient communication across the network).
+It suggests that the brain is both segregated and integrated.
+2. Global Efficiency:
+A measure of how efficiently information is exchanged across the entire network.
+It reflects the ability of distant regions to communicate with each other quickly and effectively.
+3. Modularity:
+The degree to which a network can be divided into modules or communities of nodes that are more densely connected to each other than to other nodes.
+In the brain, this can indicate specialized functional processing areas.
+4. Degree:
+The number of connections (edges) that a node (brain region) has with other nodes.
+In the brain, a higher degree means a region has more connections to other regions, playing a more central role in communication.
+5. Clustering Coefficient:
+A measure of how interconnected a node's neighbors are.
+In a brain network, it indicates how likely it is that the neighbors of a brain region are also connected to each other, forming a cluster.
+6. Betweenness Centrality:
+A measure of how often a node acts as a bridge along the shortest path between other nodes.
+High betweenness centrality means the region plays a crucial role in facilitating communication between different parts of the brain.

 ### Network community test